Case Study · Restaurant · Archived (2024)

 Custom contact & catering forms

 Custom forms for general inquiries, catering requests, and private event bookings — each with its own validation, spam protection, and routing rules.
-No off-the-shelf form plugin feel; the forms match the rest of the brand.
+Catering inquiries went to the manager directly; general questions went to a shared inbox.
+No off-the-shelf form plugin feel; the forms matched the rest of the brand and didn't hand customer data to a third-party form aggregator.

 On-page SEO & schema

 Restaurant schema, Menu schema on menu items, LocalBusiness markup with hours and cuisine categorization, Google Business Profile tuned, and Core Web Vitals green across the board.
-The base for ranking in Orlando lunch searches.
+The base for ranking in Orlando lunch searches without spending a dollar on paid acquisition.

 Mobile-first performance